KaiQiangSong/joint_parse_summ/README.md

 * Our system seeks to re-write a lengthy sentence, often the 1st sentence of a news article, to a concise, title-like summary.
 The average input and output lengths are 31 words and 8 words, respectively.

 * The code takes as input a text file with one sentence per line.
-It generates a 2 text files ("summary.txt" and "parse.txt") in the working folder as the outputs, where each source sentence is replaced by a title-like summary and a corresponding dependency parsing tree.
+It generates 2 text files ("summary.txt" and "parse.txt") in the working folder as the outputs, where each source sentence is replaced by a title-like summary and a corresponding dependency parsing tree.

 * Example input and output are shown below.
   > Belgian authorities are investigating the killing of two policewomen and a passerby in the eastern city of Liege on Tuesday as a terror attack, the country's prosecutor said.